 “He’s a thief.
 They have money.
 He’ll rob them,” Brannon maintained.

 “If we break cover, they’ll know we are on to them.”

 “And Valcat only entrusted us with this task because Latmus put a good word in for us.
 If we break cover, we’ll have Latmus to deal with.”

 “So what, you want me to stand here and let the thief accost them?”

 Brannon had a point, but Loric just knew this would not end well for either of them.
 “The second we head into the market square, the thief will see our uniforms and take off.”

 When the thief inched his way toward Phoebe and her friend, Brannon warned, “Loric, we have to do something.
 They’re seconds away from being mugged.”

-Loric closed his eyes; they wouldn’t be in this predicament if they’d headed back to the castle as Latmus had ordered.
-“Brannon, I swear if this backfires on us you’ll owe me.”
+Loric closed his eyes; they wouldn’t be in this mess if they’d headed back to the castle as Latmus had ordered.
+“Brannon, I swear if this backfires on us, you’ll owe me.”

 Brannon smiled.
 “Trust me, if we can catch the thief and save the girls, we’ll be heroes.”